 We encourage beginners to join the Zen Body Zen Mind class series to receive foundational training for zazen.

-If you are interested in practicing zazen (seated meditation) you are welcome to join one of our zazen classes.
+If you are interested in practicing zazen (seated meditation) you are welcome to join our weekly zazen class.
 Our zazen practice includes two 30-minute sits.
 Beginners with little sitting experience can choose to participate in only the first sit.

 We ask non-members for a $10 donation per class.